 Not to mention, the safety nets found in a regular work environment simply don’t exist in a solopreneur setting.
 For example, solopreneurs don’t have the same legal protections from abuse and harassment as full-time employees.
 When we run into unexpected (and very human) setbacks, we don’t have access to unemployment benefits or vacation time.
 For this reason, the level at which many of us work puts us at risk of burnout and other long-term health consequences.

-There are a few additional risks to keep in mind, including:
+There are a few additional risks to keep in mind if you own a solo business, including:

 - Legal risk.
 Employees at companies are very rarely personally liable for mistakes on the job.
 If you are in a high-risk profession, you will likely receive financial support from your employer in the form of insurance and legal representation.
 When you’re a business owner, you are solely responsible for the consequences of a potential misstep.